ph0rque/SnapAMeal/memory-bank/development-plan.md

 *   **AR Filters:** High-risk feature; consider basic implementation first with enhancements later.
 *   **Testing:** Includes time for bug fixing and minor iterations, but not major requirement changes.

+### Future Technical Debt & Refinements
+*   **Firestore Security Rules:** The project currently lacks deployed Firestore security rules, operating in a less secure test mode. **This is a critical task that must be revisited and completed after Phase 4** to ensure the production application is secure.

 ## Conclusion

 The SnapAMeal development plan leverages Flutter and Firebase to deliver a scalable, real-time social app.
 The 4–6 month timeline ensures a robust foundation, core features, and advanced enhancements while managing complexity and risk.